I don’t know about you, but there are some convenience foods that I have missed since starting my Traditional Foods journey.

 After the liquid has come to a boil and the butter has been

 Let that sit for 10 minutes or so.
 Fluff with a fork, season if necessary, and serve.
-Gotta love it!

 This has been another installment in my Pantry Replacement series.
 What’s in your pantry that you would like a whole foods replacement for?